Huwaida Arraf: Gaza Freedom Flotilla

-Arraf was the chair of the Free Gaza Movement, the organization behind the Gaza Freedom Flotillas, a series of groups of ships carrying Pro-Palestinian activists that were organized to break Israel's naval blockade of the Gaza Strip.
-She was aboard the 2008 Free Gaza boats as well as the 2010 flotilla that was raided by Israeli commandos on May 31.
+Arraf was the chair of the Free Gaza Movement, the organization behind the Gaza Freedom Flotillas, a series of groups of ships carrying pro-Palestinian activists that were organized to break Israel's naval blockade of the Gaza Strip.
+She was aboard the 2008 Free Gaza boats, as well as in the 2010 flotilla that was raided by Israeli commandos on May 31.
 Using a satellite phone on board, Arraf stated that their plan was to have the boats keep heading toward Gaza "until they either disable our boats or jump on board."
 At the time of the raid, Arraf was aboard the Challenger 1, one of the smallest boats (30 feet) of the flotilla.
 On Thursday, 3 June 2010, she provided her version of the events on Challenger 1 in an interview on Democracy Now.

-Arraf resigned from this position in October 2012 after a new board was approved on September 17, 2012,.
-Her resignation came shortly before a controversy over an allegedly anti-Semitic tweet posted by Greta Berlin on the official Twitter feed of the Free Gaza Movement.
+Arraf resigned from her position in the Free Gaza Movement in October 2012, after a new board was approved on September 17, 2012.
+Her resignation came shortly before a controversy over an allegedly antisemitic tweet posted by Greta Berlin on the official Twitter feed of the Free Gaza Movement.
 Arraf called Berlin's tweet "offensive" but declined to answer a question put to her by Avi Mayer, a staffer at the Jewish Agency for Israel, about whether her departure was related to it.

-2022 congressional campaign
+In July 2025, Arraf joined a new Gaza Freedom Flotilla mission, organized amid the tightened Israeli blockade of the Gaza Strip during the Gaza war.
+Between 26 and 27 July, the IDF seized the ship, towed it to the Port of Ashdod, and detained the activists on board, vowing to deport them to their respective countries.
+Arraf, holding Israeli citizenship, was released upon interrogation without being deported.

+Electoral politics

 In November 2021, Arraf declared her candidacy for Michigan's 10th congressional district in the 2022 election.

-Arraf placed fourth in a five-way Democratic primary held in August 2022, losing the nomination to Carl Marlinga.
+Arraf placed fourth in the five-way Democratic primary held in August 2022, losing the nomination to Carl Marlinga.

+Arraf was a candidate for the Democratic nomination in the 2024 election to the University of Michigan Board of Regents, challenging Shauna Ryder-Diggs and incumbent Denise Ilitch for the nomination.
+She launched her campaign in August 2024, at the urging of students angered by the university's response to the pro-Palestinian protests.
+Arraf lost by roughly 100 district-weighted votes in the straw poll at the party convention.
+Many of her supporters protested when the results were announced due to a perceived lack of transparency in calculation.
+A lawsuit is currently pending in the Ingham County Circuit Court.
+A judge denied a request for injunctive relief to stop the Michigan Secretary of State from finalizing November 2024 ballots.